I own two ferrets with a surprisingly smell-free cage. I enjoy sharing tips with other owners.

 Follow these tips and make holding your nose a thing of the past!

-These are a must.
+Wood stove pellets are a must.
 You will be amazed at the dramatic results.
-Wood stove pellets are simply sawdust that has been compacted into pellets.
-You can buy them at your local Wal-Mart, Lowes, Home Depot, hardware store, tack shop, or many other locations.
+These pellets are simply sawdust that has been compacted into a pellet shape.
+You can buy them at your local Walmart, Lowe's, Home Depot, hardware store, tack shop, or many other locations.

 Sometimes they can be hard to find during the summer months, so I recommend stocking up in fall and winter when stores are more likely to sell this product.
 Wood stove pellets are cheap and come in 40–50 lb bags.